kingjinho/DesignPattern/README.md

     }
 }
 ```
+**Is this is the best way you would catch up with application's changes overtime?**

 ## Thoughts on the case
+What do you think about the case above?

+It may seem exaggerated, or too extreme, but I am sure you have encountered similar situation at least once.

 Do feel somewhat overwhelming through example?

 Do you think that method `manufactureSmartPhone()` has a lot going on?